 System Shock 2 incorporates elements of role-playing and survival horror to create an action-packed first-person shooter game that is both suspenseful and engaging.
 The RPG elements allow you to upgrade your character in various ways to give you an advantage in combat.

 One of the best aspects of the game is the production value.
 Despite the game first being released in 1999, the graphics are smooth and offer some impressive futuristic visuals, while the sound is expertly scored to create an atmospheric environment.
-All of this make combine to make System Shock 2 one of the best cyberpunk games around right now.
+All of this make combine to make System Shock 2 still one of the best cyberpunk games in 2019.

 Number one on the list is another oldie, but a game that is often forgotten and under-appreciated.
 Anachronox is a light-hearted role-playing game that was developed by Ion Storm and published by Eidos Interactive in 2001.